elypia/open-agreements/README.md

 already exist but, sometimes we make them ourselves if we don't see open alternatives available that fit our requirements.

-We hoping as a community we'll be able to create very simple and flexibly written contracts, that anyone will have the freedom to use, modify, and redistribute however they want.
+We're hoping as a community we'll be able to create very simple and flexibly written contracts, that anyone will have the freedom to use, modify, and redistribute however they want.

+# Disclaimer
+Elypia is not a law firm, we do not specialize in legal documents or writing binding contracts between parties.
+These documents should be thoroughly checked before use, and preferably modified to suit your requirements.

 # Documents
-All documents are shared in markdown and text form, it's recommended to present them in a format that is most appropriate for your requirements.
+All documents are shared in markdown and text form, its recommended to present them in a format that is most appropriate for your requirements.

 You'll most likely find you'll have to alter or exclude text clauses in documents to fit your requirements.
-This repository tries it's best to seperate clauses into sections and sub-sections so it's easy to pick out and remove to respective statement that may be adverse to your needs.
+This repository tries it's best to separate clauses into sections and sub-sections so it's easy to pick out and remove to respective statement that may be adverse to your needs.